antonia43/careercorner/cctesting-main/careercorner2/README.md

 ### For Students:

-Students face psycotechnical tests at school that don't connect interests to real university options, yielding vague results that don't help in decision making.
+Students face psychotechnical tests at school that don't connect interests to real university options, yielding vague results that don't help in decision making.
 Grades exist in isolation requiring manual calculation of the final highschool grade in order to find suitable degrees.

 - Vague school career tests lacking personalization
 - Confusion about degree choices and university options